Simple Query¶

 Hide Query¶

-Click the icon to hide the query result on the chart.
+Click the icon to hide the query result of that entry on the chart.

-As shown below, the system loads data and only displays the query results for 1m and 15m.
-The system load query result for 5m has been hidden and cannot be viewed on the chart.
+As shown in the figure below, the system loading data only displays the query results for 1m and 15m.
+The system loading query result for 5m has been hidden and cannot be viewed on the chart.